Justin Turner Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in the league.

-- Cubs pitchers combine to allow the second-fewest home runs in baseball (88 total, one per game).
+- Cubs pitchers combine to surrender 94 home runs (one per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.